TBylicky/FEH_Auto-Battle_Farming/README.md

  Replace the images in the folder with your own, and name them accordingly.

  You can see an example of this script in action at: https://youtu.be/eAZHqbh8LTQ

+ Tab will make the script exit.
+ Esc will make it pause, until Esc is pressed again.